katjatuma/katjatuma.github.io/index.md

 ## Students
 <p style="text-align: left;">
+I have the pleasure to work closely with <a href="https://winniebahati.github.io">Winnie Mbaka</a>,
+<a href="https://www.linkedin.com/in/emanuele-mezzi/?originalSubdomain=it">Emanuele Mezzi</a>,
+<a href="https://github.com/fminna">Francesco Minna</a>,
+<a href="https://www.linkedin.com/in/sarah-van-gerwen-826331216/?originalSubdomain=nl">Sarah van Garwen</a>,
+and
-I have the pleasure to work closely with <a href="https://winniebahati.github.io">Winnie Mbaka</a>, but also co-supervise <a href="https://www.linkedin.com/in/sarah-van-gerwen-826331216/?originalSubdomain=nl">Sarah van Garwen</a>, <a href="https://www.linkedin.com/in/emanuele-mezzi/?originalSubdomain=it">Emanuele Mezzi</a>, <a href="https://www.linkedin.com/in/aurora-papotti/?originalSubdomain=nl">Aurora Papotti</a>, and <a href="https://github.com/fminna">Francesco Minna</a>, all brilliant young minds undertaking their PhD studies at the VU.
+<a href="https://www.linkedin.com/in/aurora-papotti/?originalSubdomain=nl">Aurora Papotti</a>, all brilliant young minds undertaking their PhD studies at the VU.
 </p>